ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in the editor and PDF.
 However, thanks to flexible configuration, adjusting couple of configuration options can make the difference hardly noticeable.

 Make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
-Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor itself providing additional styling via {@linkapi CKEDITOR.addCss CKEDITOR.addCss} method.
+Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor itself providing additional styling via {@linkapi CKEDITOR.addCss `CKEDITOR.addCss()`} method.
 To take things a step further you may also experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.

 ### Setting dynamic file name

-Using {@linkapi CKEDITOR.config.exportPdf_fileName CKEDITOR.config.exportPdf_fileName} option, the name of the generated file may be set to a fixed value upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
+Using {@linkapi CKEDITOR.config.exportPdf_fileName `CKEDITOR.config.exportPdf_fileName`} option, the name of the generated file may be set to a fixed value upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
 For example it can match the text in `h1` element from editor content:

 	config.exportPdf_fileName = function( editor ) {
 		return editor.editable().findOne( 'h1' ).getText() + '.pdf';